Find your local Chapter

 $70 per day for adult day services

-In order to plan for financial needs during the course of Alzheimer's disease, you'll need to consider all the costs you might face now and in the future.
-Since Alzheimer's is a progressive disease, the type and level of care needed will change over time.
+To plan for financial needs during the course of Alzheimer's disease, you'll need to consider all the costs you might face now and in the future.
+Keep in mind that Alzheimer’s is a progressive disease and the person’s needs will change over time.
+While medical or other forms of insurance may cover some of these costs, they may not cover all.

 Common care costs include: